moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-06-13-transformation-third.md

 - transformation
 ---

 Once again, let me welcome you to the final blog post in those three blog posts about code transformations!
-During the first blog post, we used queries and tools to locate the entities we seek to transform, before implementing the actual transformation logic in the second blog post.
+During the [first blog](https://modularmoose.org/blog/2024-04-01-transformation-first/) post, we used queries and tools to locate the entities we seek to transform, before implementing the actual transformation logic in the [second blog](https://modularmoose.org/blog/2024-04-14-transformation-second/) post.

 In this third post, we will use a visualisation window allowing us to check the source code of our entity before and after a transformation, and finally apply those transformation on the actual source files, therefore transposing this transformation from Moose to your actual software!

-We are still following the scenario followed in the previous blog posts, on our use case, ArgoUML.
+We are still following the scenario presented in the previous blog posts, on our use case, ArgoUML.
 In this system three classes define and use a method named `logError`.
 A class `ArgoLogger` has been defined that contains a static method `logError`.

-The transformation task is to add a receiver node to each `logError` method invocation so that the method called is now `ArgoLogger.logError`.
+The transformation task is to add a receiver node to each `logError` method invocation so that the method called is now `ArgoLogger.logError`().

 ## Preface

-As this blog post follows what was discussed and built in the first one of this series, a lot of information (how to build the image and model used for our use case, but also the use case itself) is provided in the previous post.
+As this blog post follows what was discussed and built in the first one of the series, a lot of information (how to build the image and model used for our use case, but also the use case itself) is provided in the previous posts.

 If you haven't read it, or if you forgot the content of the post, it is recommended to go back to it, as it will not be repeated in this post.

 ## Tools to import

-In this final blog post of this series, we do not have any new tools to import.
+In this final blog post, we do not have any new tools to import.
 As long as you still have `FAST-Java-Tools`, `Carrefour` and `Motion` from the two previous posts, you should have no problem following this blogpost!

 ## A first look on our transformation

 At this point, we now have in our tool modified FAST trees of the methods we need to transform, all encapsulated in wrapper objects to save all the necessary information to complete the transformation, and apply it where needed.
 Hovewer, before that, you may feel the need to check the transformation produced by your tool.

 To do so, we can use the `TransformationEditor` tool, a dialog window able to display the code before and after our code transformation, along with some nice and practical features to fulfill this task.